Graduate Course Catalog 2014-2015

 Office for Research and Partnerships and Commercialization

-The University of New Hampshire Office of Research Partnerships and Commercialization advocates for, manages, and promotes UNH's intellectual property; promotes partnerships between UNH and the business community; and is responsible for licensing UNH technologies and creating start-up companies based on innovations created at UNH.
-ORPC also hosts the N.H.
-Innovation Research Center.
+UNHInnovation advocates for, manages, and promotes UNH's intellectual property; promotes partnerships between UNH and the business community; and is responsible for licensing UNH technologies and creating start-up companies based on innovations created at UNH.
+UNHInnovation also hosts the Interoperability Laboratory and the NH Innovation Research Center.